Last Updated on January 20, 2022

 This easy and low-cost pinecone tree is perfect for Christmas!
 Inspired by HGTV.
 We have step by step instructions on creating a Rustic DIY Pinecone Tree for your home.
 CLICK HERE to see the full tutorial along with lots of tips and tricks to make this project.

 And, if you like the pinecone tree, you are really going to love this super easy pinecone wreath from Dannyelle over at Life Is A Party!
 I love how she painted it to look like it was covered in snow.
 This could work for both Fall and Christmas!
 Check out the full instructions and tips for this project here.
+Another great tutorial is our very own with rustic metal stars.
+Check out the step-by-step Pinecone Tree tutorial.

 30. DIY Wool Felt Coasters